bryce-marshall/scroll-listener/README.md

  * above its specified target element up to and including 'scope'.
  * The 'scope' property defers to 'container' and 'containers'.
  * @property {number} throttleDuration - When specified, defines the duration (in milliseconds) of the minimum delay in between processing scroll events (the default is 150 milliseconds).
-Specifying a throttle duration of zero (0) will disable throttling, resulting in every scroll event being processed.
+ * @property {ScrollListenerTraceCallbackFunction} traceFunction - An optional trace function that, when specified, will be invoked by the ScrollListener
+ * instance immediately upon receiving an upstream scroll event, and before the upstream event is subject to any further downstream processing.
  * @property {any} state - When specified, defines optional client state to be passed to the callback function.
  */
 export interface ScrollListenerOptions {